flipmcf/CasterPak/Readme.md

 Additionally, this package will setup jobs to remove .ts files after they go unaccessed for A certain amount of time.

+### CACHING RECIPIES & Tuning

+The easiest is no cache.
+You simply leave "cache_input = False" in config.ini and the big video files are never moved around.

+When you have a huge library of large videos and mount that library over the network, things get interesting!

+Using filesystem, you should network mount the storage to your host os, configure a local storage to copy files into (this is your video cache) and turn caching on.

+Running containerized casterpak services the video files are first copied from the host OS into the containers and held there in cache.

+In the future, we will support directly configuring FTP, SCP, and others so network mounts are not necessary inside containers. (see config.ini)

 ----

 # Docker install: